gamirjan/terraform_aws_wordpress_docker_rds/README.md

 >Security Groups ․

->Classic Load Balancer for EC2 Instacnes
+>Application Load Balancer for EC2 Instacnes

 ### Before using the terraform, we need to export AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as environment variables: